‘Nut and bolt’ level insight, at network scale

 Safe

-Record data from every flight across the fleet, to continuously improve autonomy and safety.
+Record data from every flight across the fleet to continuously improve safety.

 Efficient